All About Our Restaurants

 (859) 469-8234

 Honeywood, Holly Hill & Company’s most spacious restaurant, is named for Honeywood Parrish Rouse, Midway, Ky.’s own trendsetter and woman of the world.
 Fond of travel, good food and a stiff drink, Honeywood made her home at Holly Hill Inn and welcomed guests with open arms.
-Chef Steve LaBarge and managers Jared Mouton and Valerie Moore extend the same warm Southern hospitality to our guests.
-Relax in the airy dining room with its eclectic art and pale blue leather banquettes or take a seat at the bar and enjoy one of Leah Craig’s handcrafted cocktails.
-Honeywood has garnered mentions in the Zagat Guide, Washington Post and New York Times
+Our Honeywood Restaurant team, led by GM Kasey Dickens, extends the same warm Southern hospitality to our guests.
+Relax in the airy dining room with its eclectic art and pale blue leather banquettes, take a seat at the bar and enjoy one of Leah Craig’s handcrafted cocktails, or hang out on the patio and meet our resident ducks.

 Est. 2018